gshipley/enterprise_training/AdminTraining.md

 ##**Adding a custom domain to an application**

 OpenShift Enterprise supports the use of custom domain names for an application.
-For example, let's suppose we want to use http://www.somesupercooldomain.com domain name for the application *firstphp* we created in a previous lab.
+For example, suppose we want to use http://www.somesupercooldomain.com domain name for the application *firstphp* we created in a previous lab.
 The first thing you need to do before setting up a custom domain name is to buy the domain name from domain registration provider.

-After buying the domain name, you have to add a [CName record](http://en.wikipedia.org/wiki/CNAME_record) in for the custom domain name.
-Once you have created the CName record, you can let OpenShift Enterprise know about the CName by using the *alias* switch.
+After buying the domain name, you have to add a [CName record](http://en.wikipedia.org/wiki/CNAME_record) for the custom domain name.
+Once you have created the CName record, you can let OpenShift Enterprise know about the CName by using the *rhc alias* command.

 	$ rhc alias add firstphp www.mycustomdomainname.com

-Technically, what OpenShift Enterprise has done under the hoods is set up a Vhost in Apache to handle the custom URL.
+Technically, what OpenShift Enterprise has done under the hood is set up a Vhost in Apache to handle the custom URL.

 ##**Backing up an application**

 Use the *rhc snapshot save* command to create backups of your OpenShift Enterprise application.
 This command creates a gzipped tar file of your application and of any locally-created log and data files.
-This snapshot is downloaded to your local machine.
-The directory structure that exists on the server is maintained in the tar file
+This snapshot is downloaded to your local machine and the directory structure that exists on the server is maintained in the downloaded archive.

 	$ rhc snapshot save -a firstphp
 	Password: ****